Byzantine cuisine

-Byzantine cuisine was the continuation of local ancient Greek cuisine, ancient Roman cuisine and Mediterranean cuisine.
-Byzantine trading with foreigners brought in grains, sugar, livestock, fruits, vegetables and spices that would otherwise be limited to specific geographical climates.
+Byzantine cuisine was the continuation of local ancient Greek cuisine, ancient Roman cuisine, and Mediterranean cuisine.
+Byzantine trading with foreigners brought in grains, sugar, livestock, fruits, vegetables, and spices that would otherwise be limited to specific geographical climates.

 Cooks experimented with new combinations of food, creating two styles in the process.
-These were the Eastern (Asia Minor and the Eastern Aegean), consisting of Byzantine cuisine supplemented by trade items, and a leaner style primarily based on local Greek cuisine culture.
+These were the eastern (Asia Minor and the eastern Aegean), consisting of Byzantine cuisine supplemented by trade items, and a leaner style primarily based on local Greek cuisine culture.

 Diet

 Byzantine food consumption varied by class, location and time period.
 The Imperial Palace was a metropolis of spices and exotic recipes; guests were entertained with fruits, honey-cakes and syrupy sweetmeats.
 Ordinary people ate more conservatively.

 Thanks to the location of Constantinople between popular trade routes, Byzantine cuisine was augmented by cultural influences from several locales—such as Lombard Italy, the Sassanid Empire, and an emerging Muslim caliphate.
 The resulting melting pot continued during Ottoman times and therefore modern Turkish cuisine, Greek cuisine and Balkan cuisine have many similarities, and use a very wide range of ingredients.

 The Byzantines produced various cheeses, including anthotiro, kefalotyri and Feta.
 They also relished shellfish and fish, both fresh and salt-water.
 They prepared eggs to make famous omelettes — called sphoungata, i.e. "spongy" — mentioned by Theodore Prodromos.
 Every household also kept a supply of poultry.
-Salad was very popular; to the amazement of the Florentines, the Emperor John VIII Palaiologos asked for it at most meals on his visit in 1439.
+The Florentine chronicler Giovanni de Pigli reported variously prepared types of chicken, pigeons, salad, and eggs being served to the Emperor John VIII Palaiologos during his visit to Florence in 1439.
 During the Middle Byzantine period, it seems that meat consumption increased while bread consumption decreased.

 Byzantine citizens obtained other kinds of meat by hunting animals like deer and wild boar, a favourite and distinguished occupation of men.
 They usually hunted with dogs and hawks, though sometimes employed trapping, netting, and bird-liming.
 Larger animals were a more expensive and rare food.
 Citizens slaughtered pigs at the beginning of winter and provided their families with sausages, salt pork, and lard for the year.
 Only upper middle and higher Byzantines could afford lamb.
 They seldom ate beef, as they used cattle to cultivate the fields.

 Middle and lower class citizens in cities such as Constantinople and Thessaloniki consumed the offerings of the taverna.
 The most common form of cooking was boiling, a tendency which sparked a derisive Byzantine maxim—The lazy cook prepares everything by boiling.
 Garos fermented fish sauce in all its varieties was especially favored as a condiment along with the umami flavoring murri, a fermented barley sauce, which was similar to the modern umami flavoring, the fermented soy product soy sauce.
 Liutprand of Cremona, the ambassador to Constantinople from Otto I, described being served food covered in an "exceedingly bad fish liquor," a reference to garos.